syncfusion-content/javascript-docs/js/Kanban/Filtering.md

 ---
 layout: post
-title: Essential JS 1 Kanban Filtering
+title: Essential JS 1 Syncfusion Kanban Filtering
 description: This section explains how to enable filtering and its functionalities using the Syncfusion JavaScript Kanban component.
 documentation: ug
 platform: js